Release from Your Contract

 The latest government advice is that any students who have gone home should now stay where they are and not attempt to travel while the current restrictions are in force.

 For students who need to remain in their accommodation

 We are acutely aware that some students are unable to leave their accommodation at the university.
 We would like to offer reassurance that our accommodation will remain open throughout; this is your home and we will do everything we can to help you during this time, whilst ensuring we adhere to government and NHS advice.

-Should these restrictions continue beyond your contract end date and you want to live with us beyond the end of your current contractual agreement please contact the Living email to discuss your specific circumstances.
+Should these restrictions continue beyond your contract end date, we will be in touch with you about the options available to you.
+If you know already that you want to live with us beyond the end of your current contractual agreement please contact firstname.lastname@example.org to discuss your specific circumstances.